-- Promotion of alcohol use (only educational posters on alcohol will be accepted) - Abusive, embarrassing, threatening or harassing signage that implies illegal actions (sale of weapons, alcohol or any other substances, etc.) - Anything violating the university codes of student conduct
+- Promotion of alcohol use (only educational posters on alcohol will be accepted) - Abusive, embarrassing, threatening or harassing signage that implies illegal actions (sale of weapons, alcohol or any other substances, etc.) - Anything violating the university Student Code of Conduct.

 Postings that will be approved include, but are not limited to the following: